nikhilroy219/AI-Projects/AI Lead Qualification/README.md

 # AI Lead Qualification

-An automated B2B lead qualification workflow built with n8n.
-Takes a raw list of target companies, qualifies each one against a custom ruleset using Claude (Anthropic), researches qualified companies via Perplexity AI, and writes results directly into a master sales sheet — all on a weekly schedule with no manual input required.
+This project started as a manual ChatGPT workflow — a structured prompt with an embedded qualification ruleset that the sales team used to process prospect lists in batches.
+Once the logic was validated and adopted, I rebuilt it as a fully automated n8n pipeline: the same ruleset, now running on a schedule, processing companies autonomously, and writing results directly to a CRM sheet without any manual intervention.

 ![Workflow Canvas](workflow_canvas.png)